The St. Anthony Hotel

-The St. Anthony Hotel is a historic 10-story hotel in downtown San Antonio, Texas, USA.
+The St. Anthony, a Luxury Collection Hotel, San Antonio is a historic 10-story hotel in downtown San Antonio, Texas, USA.
 Built in 1909, it was considered one of the most luxurious hotels in the United States and hosted a wide range of film stars, royalty, and other famous guests.
 It is listed on the National Register of Historic Places.

 History

-The St. Anthony Hotel was constructed by cattlemen B. L. Naylor, F. M. Swearingen, and A. H. Jones.
-The men believed that San Antonio was destined to become an important tourist destination and that a luxury hotel would bring an influx of wealthy people coming to the city.
+The St. Anthony Hotel was constructed by cattlemen B. L. Naylor and Augustus H. Jones.
+The men believed that San Antonio was destined to become an important tourist destination and that a luxury hotel would bring an influx of wealthy people coming to the city. it was designed by architect James Flood Walker and opened in 1909, with 210 rooms.

 The St. Anthony was the first luxury hotel in the city.
 All the rooms had mahogany moldings and furnishings and telephones, Half of the rooms had private baths.
 It also featured doors which opened automatically, and electric lights that turned off when the patron locked their hotel room door.
 It was so technologically advanced that it was considered among the world's most modern hotels.

-The hotel also featured a richly appointed bar and lounge named "Peacock Alley", added in the 1930s.
-The hotel's St. Anthony Club restaurant also became well known for its excellent food.
-In 1915, the owners doubled the capacity of the hotel to 430 rooms.
+The St. Anthony proved so popular that the owners had Walker design a 220-room addition, which opened in January 1910.
+Jones died in the hotel's lobby in 1913, while serving as the mayor of San Antonio.

+The hotel was sold to W.N.
+Robinson of Kansas City, Missouri in 1924.
+The cast and crew of the Best Picture Oscar-winning film Wings, including Clara Bow and Gary Cooper, stayed at the hotel throughout late 1926 and early 1927, during the movie's lengthy shoot at nearby Kelly Field.

-In the depths of the Great Depression, however, the hotel fell on difficult times.
+In the depths of the Great Depression, the hotel fell on difficult times.
 It began to deteriorate, and the banks foreclosed on the owners.
 Ralph W. Morrison, civic leader and rancher, purchased the hotel in 1935 for $475,000.
-That year, the hotel added air conditioning and a drive-up registration desk.
+He renovated the hotel, adding two stories on top and redesigning the facade, so the 1909 and 1910 wings matched.
+The new top floor contained a ballroom, the Rainbow Terrace.
+The hotel also added air conditioning, becoming the first fully-functioning air-conditioned hotel in the world.
 Morrison purchased an extensive art collection to hang in the public spaces, and oriental carpets and French Empire furnishings for the public lounges.